-On March 2016, Arts et Métiers obtained a subsidiary, AMVALOR, to promote and enhance its research activities.
-The work is carried in as close proximity to the territories as possible and must meet the needs and demands of businesses.
+On March 2016, Arts et Métiers created a subsidiary, AMVALOR, to promote and enhance its research activities.
+The work is carried in as close proximity to the territories as possible and meets the needs and demands of businesses.

 AMVALOR is the promoter of the partnership research activities of Arts et Métiers.
 This company promotes relations between laboratories and businesses looking for technological solutions, research and industrial transfer skills and training courses for their innovative projects.
 This structure strengthens the consistency between the science and development activities of Arts et Métiers, giving greater clarity to the skills offered by the Arts et Métiers network established throughout the country.